StetsonWendel/HelloWorld/README.md

 # Development Environment

-{VSCode and Python were instrumental in this development process.}
+VSCode and Python were instrumental in this development process.

 # Useful Websites